 If we are able to view privately as an authorized user with access to the GAM account associated with the web page, we can infer even more information related to delivery.
 The overlay will let us click on the links for the creatives and line items.
 The link will then take you straight into Ad Manager with the creative/line item open and from there, we can view or edit the settings.
 When looking at the ad slots, the information is similar to public view, however we are also able to select additional links.
 Firstly, we can click “Open the Ad Unit in Ad Manager” to go straight to the ad unit definition.
 Alternatively, we can open the ad request simulator through the ‘Delivery Diagnostics’ link and check or edit the settings.

 We also have two additional buttons when logged in: “Audit this Page” and “Open in Delivery Tools.”
 The first function is fairly new and when clicked, it will take us to the Publisher Ads Audits for Lighthouse feature with the page URL already loaded.
 From there, you can then generate a report which will allow you to evaluate the speed and quality of the ads on page.
 Opening in delivery tools will enable you to inspect the delivery for all ad slots on the page.
-These two functions will be discussed in more depth in part three of our guide, so ensure that you are signed up to our newsletter so that you don’t miss that post.

 The Google Publisher Console is an essential tool for any publisher using Ad Manager.
 In the next part, we’ll be sharing some practical examples of how our team uses the tool to solve real issues.